syfulislam763/syfulislam763/README.md

 Here are some ideas to get you started:

-- 🔭 I’m previously worked on ...React Js Node Js
+- 🔭 I’m previously worked on ...React Js, Node Js
+- 🌱 I'm currently working on ...Python, FastAPI
 - 🌱 I’m currently learning ...Machine Learning
 - 👯 I’m looking to collaborate on ...Machine Learning
 - 🤔 I’m looking for help with ...